UniversalDependencies/docs/_hy/pos/ADJ.md

 In Armenian adjectives inflect for [Degree]().
 Degree can also be specified by [adverb](ADV) _ավելի_.

 Note that some adjectives and most adverbs in Armenian don’t have a degree feature.

-All adjectives and some of the adverbs may function as a noun without additional derivation, in these cases, we keep the POS tag of the original word, but assign nominal features to the word.

 ### Examples